DDriggs00/mavlinkinterface/docs/active/yaw.md

 degrees (integer)
 > An integer for how many degrees to rotate
 > In absolute mode, this is limited to between 0 and 360.

+absolute (boolean, optional):
+> When true, *degrees* is relative to magnetic north
+> When false or absent, *degrees* is relative to the current heading of the drone

 execMode (string, optional):
 > The execution mode to use for this command.
 Possible execution modes are: